 Measure 10 passed in a landslide victory and the city of San Francisco had rallied to save the Powell Street cable car system.

-Today, San Francisco's cable cars are one of two National Historic Landmarks that move (New Orleans’ St. Charles streetcar line is the other), and both their continued operation and minimum level of service are locked into San Francisco’s City Charter.
+Today, San Francisco's cable cars are one of two National Historic Streetcar Landmarks in operation (New Orleans’ St. Charles streetcar line is the other), and both the continued operation and minimum level of service of our cable cars are locked into San Francisco’s City Charter.

 Today, there are two types of cable cars in regular service.
 Though they differ in appearance, their operation is almost identical.

 The California Street Cable Car Line uses twelve larger, maroon cable cars which have an open seating section at each end and a closed section in the middle.
 These cars can be operated from either end, and turn around by means of a simple switch at the end of the line.